The Art Experience Confessional is a performance that amplifies art’s impact in the world,

 “This would make me want to go to art museums”

-This project seeks to give new insight into the experiences of art viewers.
-With this wealth of new information on how people of many different backgrounds and interests are consuming works of art, new metrics on the impact, sharing, and discussion of issues in relation to art projects, presentations, and promotions can be constructed and tracked.
+This project seeks to give broader insight into the experiences of the ‘viewer’ [of art].
 Reliable social impact metrics for the arts would aide in garnishing funding for the arts, dispelling the stigma on arts and art museums that they are elitist or unattainable, and empower people to discuss arts and culture in a more meaningful manner.
-All of these benefits enrich the culture and engage the community in conversations that otherwise may be avoided.
+All of which can benefit and enrich culture through deeper engagements with the community in conversations sparked explicitly by its works of art.

 Sharing of ideas and experiences is at the crux of an educated, innovative, and impactful society.
 Arts have long been a method of communication that can transcend language barriers and literary abilities.
 Therefore, if there is any media prime to take stage and reinvigorate social and cultural conversation, it is the arts.